tagdots/delete-workflow-runs-action/README.md

 * runs on a scheduled interval - every day at 5:30 pm UTC  (`- cron: '30 17 * * *'`)
 * uses GitHub Token with permissions: `actions: read` and `contents: read`
-* performs a REAL delete (`dry-run: true`)
+* performs a **MOCK delete** and provides an estimate of API rate limit consumption (`dry-run: true`)
 * keeps the workflow runs in the last 10 days for each workflow and delete the rest (`max-days: 10`)
-* gets data from workflow run to feed data for another steps/jobs e.g. notification or delete action
+* gets data from workflow run, and feeds data for another steps/jobs e.g. notification or delete action

 ### Example 3 - workflow
 ```